Name: camellia, sasanqua, Camellia japonica, Camellia sasanqua cvs.

 For the best results, improve the soil at planting time by following these steps:

 Feed the camellia annually with a quality controlled-release fertiliser that’s balanced for acid-loving plants.
 Mulch well to help keep moisture levels stable and to add nutrition to the soil.
 Before mulching, side-dress with well-composted cow manure.
-For younger plants, use around one-third to half a bag per plant.
 Ensure watering is adequate and appropriate during peak flowering and leaf growth periods and during hot or dry times.